Inference-Time Optimization of Prompt Embeddings in Diffusion Models: A Comparison of sep-CMA-ES and Adam: Methodology

-CLIPScore directly derives from OpenAI’s CLIP \cite{hessel2021}.
-The CLIP encoder produces an image embedding $f_I(x)$ and a text embedding $f_T(p)$; their cosine similarity, resulting in
+To evaluate prompt--image alignment, we use CLIPScore, directly derived from OpenAI’s CLIP \cite{hessel2021}.
+The CLIP model produces an image embedding $f_I(x)$ and a text embedding $f_T(p)$; CLIPScore is their cosine similarity,

-which estimates prompt-image alignment.
+which provides an estimate of the semantic compatibility between prompt $p$ and image $x$.
 Implementations may apply temperature scaling or normalization, but the core signal is this similarity, typically in $[-1,1]$.

-CLIPScore is used for zero-shot classification, cross-modal retrieval, caption reranking, and evaluation or guidance in generative pipelines.
-It is fast, with only one forward pass through each encoder per sample, so it scales to large sweeps and online selection.
-Known sensitivities include prompt wording, length, and dataset bias.
-In our work we compute the CLIPScore between each generated image and its prompt and combine it with the LAION Aesthetic V2 score to form the fitness used by both sep-CMA-ES and Adam.
+CLIPScore is widely used for zero-shot classification, cross-modal retrieval, caption re-ranking, and evaluation or guidance in generative pipelines.
+It is fast, with only one forward pass through each encoder per sample; therefore, it scales to large sweeps and online selection.
+The known sensitivities include prompt wording, length, and dataset bias.
+In our experiments, we compute CLIPScore for each generated image and combine it with the LAION aesthetic score to form the objective optimized by both sep-CMA-ES and Adam.